 Niel Laudati, Community Relations Manager, at firstname.lastname@example.org or 541.726.3780

 The Main Street-McVay Corridor follows Main Street from Thurston to Glenwood, and McVay Highway to Lane Community College.
 This project first identified transportation challenges and opportunities along the Main Street-McVay Corridor through public and stakeholder input, and based on this, is now exploring transit options to address and enhance all modes of travel along the corridor.

 The Main Street Pedestrian Crossing Project is a collaborative effort between the City of Springfield and the Oregon Department of Transportation (ODOT) to improve safety for pedestrians crossing Main Street.
 Two crossings have already been installed by ODOT, and this project will implement the six additional pedestrian crossings recommended under the 2010 Main Street Pedestrian Safety Study.

 An outcome of the downtown circulation project, this small project will improve lighting and enhance existing crosswalks along identified blocks of Springfield’s downtown.

-This project is a comprehensive individual household and business outreach program aimed at increasing biking, walking, use of public transit, and ridesharing through education, incentives, and community outreach and events.
+SmartTrips Main Street – This project was a comprehensive individual household and business outreach program aimed at increasing biking, walking, use of public transit, and ridesharing through education, incentives, and community outreach and events.